We went on the hunt to find the best dog beds that promise a relaxing, soothing nap or full-on sleep.

 - Dog size suitability: Large, Giant

 It can be difficult to find a large and supportive enough bed for heavier and ‘giant’ dogs.
-Big Barker specialize in US-made beds for larger dogs, and their pillow top orthopedic dog bed is specifically designed for large dogs, with a bolster at one end for head resting and a removable, machine-washable cover.
+Big Barker specializes in US-made beds for larger dogs, and their pillow top orthopedic dog bed is specifically designed for large dogs, with a bolster at one end for head resting and a removable, machine-washable cover.

 Their foam comes with a 10 year warranty and the company promises that it won’t flatten out over time, so this can be a bed for life.